SatrunsDream/poweroutages_analysis/README.md

 These features will be used to predict the duration of the outage, providing valuable insights for outage management and planning.

 # Baseline Model
+Our model aims to predict the duration of a power outage.
+This is a regression task, as we are predicting a continuous numerical value.
+The metric we will use to evaluate our model’s performance is the Mean Absolute Error (MAE), as it provides a clear interpretation of the average error magnitude.

+At the time of prediction, we will have access to the following features: CAUSE.CATEGORY, NERC.REGION, and YEAR.
+These features will be used to predict the duration of the outage, providing valuable insights for outage management and planning.

+To build the model, we used a pipeline that first applied one-hot encoding to the categorical features ('CAUSE.CATEGORY', 'NERC.REGION', 'YEAR') and then used a linear regression model to predict the outage duration.
+Here's the process in detail:

+Preprocessing: We created a column transformer to one-hot encode the categorical features while passing through the remaining features.
+Pipeline: We constructed a pipeline with the preprocessing step followed by a linear regression model.
+Data Splitting: We split the dataset into training and test sets using an 80-20 split.
+Model Training: We trained the model on the training set.
+Model Evaluation: We evaluated the model on the test set.
+The model's R-squared score on the training data was 0.1723, indicating that the model explains approximately 17.23% of the variance in outage duration based on the given features.
+While this score suggests that the model captures some relationship between the features and the target variable, there is still substantial room for improvement.